mcollu/scube/docs/source/sec_running_scube.rst

 Configuration file
 ------------------

-- Edit ``config.yaml`` with your desired parameters before running the analysis.
+Should you wish to change the position and/or name of some of the files and folders used by SCUBE, you should edit the ``config.yaml`` file with your desired parameters before running the analysis.

+This file is in the root folder (i.e., ``scube``).

+An explanation of each parameter of the configuration is provided in the comments of the file.

 .. code:: yaml